Amin-MAG/My-Notes/Python.md

 ## Linter

-To apply this linter you need to install the black linter.
+To apply this formatter, you need to install Black:

 ```bash
 pip3 install black
 ```

-Then you can add this linter to your git hook.
+Then you can add this formatter to your git hook:

 ```bash
 # Enable the pre commit hook